libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 // libp2p.peerInfo.multiaddrs.add(stardustAddr)
 ```

 You will just need to uncomment the lines above and replace the `stardustServerId` value for your server peerID.
 Moreover, if you want to only use `stardust`, you can comment the `webrtcAddr` definition above `stardust`.
+Once you save the file parcel should automatically reload the browser tabs.

 ```
 npm start